shpak86/aegis/README.md

 The system operates in real time, blocking bots 1–2 seconds after detection.
 Configuration is managed via directives in plain text config files.
 Aegis provides Prometheus metrics and can be easily integrated with monitoring systems.
 Aegis can run as a sidecar on the same server as nginx or as a standalone service, making it easy to integrate into existing infrastructure.

+### Playground

+You can try Aegis proection on http://project-aegis.ru playground.

+There are following protections confgured:
+- `GET` requests on `/` are protecting
+- `POST` requests on `/articles/` are protecting and limited with 2 RPS

 ## Key Features

 - ✅ Real-time bot detection